eclipse-hono/hono/site/content/dev-guide/custom_http_adapter.md

 instance which gives access to the HTTP request (and response) object containing the HTTP headers.

 The Hono REST protocol adapter overrides the abstract method `addRoutes()`, provided by its base class, and adds the routes for telemetry data, event data, and device registration.
+Thereby, it connects incoming requests to their appropriate handler.

 ```java
 // route for uploading telemetry data